256dpi/hanya/README.md

 ## Wishlist

 * !
-Use new GitHub API (v3)
+Implent new Disk Class from struktur
 * !
-Check full system structure for write permissions before update
+Test Update Functionality
 * ! refactor admin interface (html5, css3)
 * More Database Interactions (use definitions configurations)
 * Allow extension for json or xml tree files?